Whether you’re refinishing a furniture piece or cleaning up a spill, learn how to remove Mod Podge from surfaces including wood, fabric, and more!

 First, you can try soaking the fabric/clothing in really hot water.
+The hottest water possible.
 Let the Mod Podge soften, and then scrape as much off as you can with a butter knife.
-Add a little liquid soap and scrub with a brush to remove as much as possible.
+Add a little liquid or dish soap and scrub with a brush to remove as much as possible.

 Option two involves petroleum jelly, also known as Vaseline.
 To use this method, scrape off any excess Mod Podge that you can.
 Work the Vaseline into the stain, and then remove that with dishwashing liquid.
 Use hot water to rinse, and repeat if necessary.

 Your third course of action is to use hand sanitizer (which actually works on paint, too!).
 The ethanol in the hand sanitizer is a solvent, and dissolves the Mod Podge.
 You’re going to have to scrub a bit, but it should help!

 From Dried Paint Brushes

 The preference is to keep your paint brushes in water, especially if you can’t wash them right away.
 But we’ve all slipped up and left our brushes out a little too long, right?
 Some of us may have even let them dry on the craft table accidentally :0

 In those cases, soak the brushes in hot water and soap for several minutes to loosen the Podge.
 Remove as much as you can and try again.

 If it’s not working, try paint thinner.
 And if that doesn’t work, you might have to trash your brush :/

 I’m not as inclined to work too hard to remove Mod Podge from foam brushes (if it’s dried), to be honest.
 It’s hard to do it, even with soaking.
 But I mostly use soft-bristled brushes, since they work better for me with Mod Podge and I don’t like throwing things away.